 If you are a first time baby bottle buyer, you may think that all baby bottles are basically the same.
 But, they actually come in many different shapes, sizes, and styles.
 I’ve covered in detail the top ten baby bottles of 2018 here under the individual review section to help you pick the right one for you and your baby.

 Here Are The Best Baby Bottles of 2018!

 Dr. Brown’s Baby Bottles

 I’ve covered Dr. Brown’s baby bottles in detail under the review section.
 But these bottles are noteworthy enough to have another section.
 Dr. Brown’s Baby Bottles are the only bottles to feature an internal vent system that helps to reduce colic, spit up, burping, and gas.
 This design eliminates negative pressure and air bubbles.
 It’s designed to provide vacuum-free feeding that the company claims is similar to breastfeeding.

 Philip’s AVENT baby Bottles

-Philip's AVENT baby bottle is also covered in more detail in our review section.
-These bottles feature wide silicone nipples with an anti-colic Air Flex Valve.
+Philip’s AVENT bottles feature wide silicone nipples with an anti-colic Air Flex Valve.
 These nipples also have ribs that help to prevent bottle collapse.
 The wide neck was designed for easy cleaning.
 AVENT makes their bottles in 2 ounce, 4 ounce, 9 ounce, and 11 ounce.